vchan2/vchan2.github.io/2022APCalculusBC.md

 ### Updates

+<b>NOTICE:</b> I have spoken with Dr. Renert and we have worked out a different plan for calculus this year.
+We will immediately switch over to beginning integration (Unit 6) and continuing from there, grouping Units 1 through 5 into "review" toward the end of the course.

 <b>NOTICE:</b> I will be offering "Captivating Calculus" in period 5 on Choice Fridays on the 4th floor.
 Please use this as an additional opportunity to get help with calculus, or to come ask deeper questions that we don't have time for in class.
 If you don't have any questions, feel free to come by anyway for your lunch hour to hang out in case any questions arise from others.

 ---